 Meet the team

 Dr Theodora Papatheodorou - Research FellowRead full bio

 Jo Brimble - Placement ManagerRead full bio

-Deborah Buck - Acting Head of Learning and TeachingRead full bio
+Deborah Buck - Head of Learning and TeachingRead full bio

 Dee Burn - Head of Marketing, Student Recruitment and BrandRead full bio